vserova/book/pages/ch_style.md

 Try not to cross the "standard page boundary" of **80** symbols.

-In <span class="nctnt ncbi-code">if, for, while, do, switch, case</span>, etc. and type definition statements:
+In `if, for, while, do, switch, case`, etc. and type definition statements:

     if (...) {
         .....;